-- 1. Amendments to the Medical (Minimum Standards of Medical Education) Regulation No 1 of 2018. - 2.
-New Regulation on Examination to Register to Practice Medicine (ERPM). - 3.
-New Regulation on Registration of Additional Qualifications. - 4.
-New Regulation on Temporary Registration of Practitioners.
+1. Amendments to the Medical (Minimum Standards of Medical Education) Regulation No. 1 of 2018.

+2. New Regulation on Examination to Register to Practice Medicine (ERPM).

+3. New Regulation on Registration of Additional Qualifications.

+4. New Regulation on Temporary Registration of Practitioners.

+5. New Regulation on Minimum Standards in Dental Education.

+6. New Regulation on Examination to Register to Practice Dental Surgery (ERPDS).

-To ensure that punishments are not given arbitra ily by the Professional Conduct Committee, a docup ent outlining the scale of punishment was prepared by the legal officer and approved by the Council for implementation.
+To ensure that punishments are not given arbitrarily by the Professional Conduct Committee, a document outlining the scale of punishment was prepared by the legal officer and are ed by the Council for implementation.

-To expedite hearing of Professional Conduct Committee cases when the practitioner or complainant is aboad, a standard operating procedure for cual hearings drawn up by the Lega Officer was approved by the Council and mplemented
+To expedice hearing of Professional Conduct Committee cases when the practitioner or omplainant is abroad, a standard operating pocedure for virtual hearings drawn up by the Legal of cer was approved by the Council and imported